entropic-bond/entropic-bond/docs/modules.md

 ▸ **persistentPureReferenceWithPersistentProps**<`T`\>(`forcedPersistentProps`, `storeInCollection?`): (`target`: [`Persistent`](classes/Persistent.md), `property`: `string`) => `void`

-Decorator to declare a persistent reference (see @persistentReference) that stores the values in forcedPersistentProps as values in the reference object.
-This is useful when you are not able to wait for population of referenced properties.
+Decorator to declare a persistent property as a pure reference (see @persistentPureReference) that stores the values of the properties listed in forcedPersistentProps as values in the reference object.
+This is useful when you only need a few properties to be available without needing to populate the referenced property.

+**`See`**

+ - persistentReferenceWithPersistentProps
+ - persistentPureReference

+**`Sample`**

+class User extends Persistent {
+	@persistentPureReferenceWithPersistentProps( ['name', 'email'] ) private _friend: User }
+// the reference object will contain the properties name and email of the referenced user
+// without having to populate the _friend property

 #### Type parameters